FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st May 2024.md

 All roadworks in the District that are carried out in the Newcastle West District are

-inspected by Foremen, Senior Supervisors, Technicians and Engineers.--- 9
+inspected by Foremen, Senior Supervisors, Technicians and Engineers.
+---
+9

 9.